 Visiting Professor: Dr Lambie worked in industry and business in the UK, obtaining diplomas and professional qualifications in those fields, before he decided to pursue an academic career.
 He initiated the latter with a BA (Hons) in Comparative American Studies from the University of Warwick followed by an MA in Latin American Studies from the University of Liverpool, and a PhD in History from the University of Warwick.

 His principal area of academic expertise is International Political Economy (IPE).
-In this field he teaches: the Bretton Woods era and the background to globalization, the main elements of the globalisation process (TNCs; international finance; transnational agencies and formations etc.).
-He uses this context to address such topics as: the contestation between the Western ‘unipolar’ vision of globalization and the Eastern ‘multipolar’ alternative; contemporary democracy and culture; the political economy of developing countries; the European debt problem and the global financial crisis.
-He has a regional expertise in Latin America and has researched and taught in such areas as history, politics, economics and literature.
-He is an internationally recognized specialist on Cuba since its 1959 revolution.
+In this field he teaches: IPE theory, specialising in the ‘British School’ and with an interest in the ‘New Italian School’; the history of the international system from an IPE perspective, principally the Bretton Woods era and the background to globalization; the main elements of the globalisation process (Transnational Corporations; international finance; transnational agencies; the impact of globalisation on democracy, the state and culture and developing countries etc).
+He uses these contexts to address such contemporary topics as: the global financial crisis and its aftemath; the European debt problem; the contestation between the Western ‘unipolar’ vision of globalization and the Eastern, China led, ‘multipolar’ alternative.
+An additional interest is to share IPE perspectives with the corporate and financial sector to test their relevance to contemporary strategic analysis and decision making.
+He has a regional expertise in Latin America and is an internationally recognized specialist on Cuba since its 1959 revolution.

-He has worked principally at the University of Warwick, De Montfort University (DMU) in Leicester, and taught at other UK universities and abroad.
+During his academic career he has worked principally at the University of Warwick, De Montfort University (DMU) in Leicester, and taught at other UK universities and abroad.
 Besides teaching, he has designed courses and degree programmes including an undergraduate degree entitled ‘International Business and Globalisation’ and a Masters degree ‘Globalisation Studies: Politics, Business and Society’.
+Currently he is teaching and developing courses in IPE at the School of International Studies (ZIS), which forms part of the Technical University of Dresden in Germany.

 In addition to his academic work he has managed international co-operation initiatives and was Projects Director (1995-2010) of the ‘International Public Administration Unit’, within the Department of Public Policy (DMU), where he negotiated, directed and taught on a number of international consultancy projects, especially in countries undergoing reform or transition.
 Most notably he was co-director, with Cuba’s Minister of Finance, of the first European Commission co-operation project with the island (1995-2001).
 Subsequently he was granted a rare (for non Cubans) ‘Emeritus Professorship’ at the University of Havana.
 These experiences have informed his teaching and research.